Eswatini national football team: 21st century

 Eswatini were eliminated by Angola in the 2002 World Cup qualifiers, losing 1–8 on aggregate.
 They then lost to Kenya in the 2002 African Cup of Nations qualification round 3–5.
 Their next success in a competition came in the 2002 COSAFA Cup where they qualified ahead of Namibia (2–1) and beat Zimbabwe (2–0) to advance to the semis.
 There they lost to South Africa (1–4) who would go on to win the tournament.
 In the 2004 AFCON qualifiers, Eswatini finished third in their group, two points behind Libya and three behind DR Congo therefore missing out on qualification.

 In the following tournaments, Eswatini failed to progress past the first qualifying round.
 They finished bottom of their qualifying groups until 2017 Africa Cup of Nations qualification where they finished in second on goal-difference ahead of Guinea but were three points off of qualifying, behind Zimbabwe.
 In the 2018 World Cup qualifying, Eswatini thrashed Djibouti 8–1 over two legs, but were beaten 0–2 by Nigeria to end their hopes of qualification.

-Recent results
+Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.